Alexis Vega leaves Chivas practice due to injury

 Mexico seeks a victory in the United States | Personal Marking

-During the open-to-media portion of the practice, it was noted that Alexis Vega perform exercises alongside the rest of his teammates, however, as it progressed, the forward began to feel inconvenience on the ankle and after hitting a ball the player indicated to the coaching staff that he could not continue so he had to go to the locker room.
+During the open-to-media portion of the practice, it was noted that Alexis Vega perform exercises alongside the rest of his teammates, however, as it progressed, the forward began to feel inconvenience on the ankle and after hitting a ball the player made the indication to the coaching staff that he could not continue so he had to go to the locker room.

 It may interest you: It’s not Chivas: the Liga BBVA MX team that loves the “Chofis”